ura14h/PlayOPC/README.md

 ## Other Information

-* If you have an interest in OLYMPUS AIR A01, please confirm the product information of Olympus Corporation. ([http://olympus-imaging.jp/product/opc/a01/]())
+* If you are interested in handling the OLYMPUS AIR A01, please check the published instruction manual. (http://sapp.olympus-imaging.com/manual/man_a01_us_enu.pdf]())
 * If you have an interest in camera functions and camera parameters, please read SDK document.
 You may download it from: [https://dl-support.olympus-imaging.com/opc/en/]()